 Hawkshead school ended up with a giant centipede climbing one of their playground trees following their camp eve at the end of term.
 Hope it behaves itself over the summer..

-We're excited to have been working with Dom Bush from Land and Sky Media to capture the magic of Woodland Explorer on film.
-CLICK HERE TO WATCH (2.5mins).Three unforgettable days for 8- 14 year olds living wild in the woods sleeping in their own self built shelters from sticks and tarps.
-Next courses May 2018.
+We're excited to have been working with Dom Bush from Land and Sky Media to capture the magic of Woodland Explorer on film - watch the film on Vimeo (2.5mins).Three unforgettable days for 8- 14 year olds living wild in the woods sleeping in their own self built shelters from sticks and tarps.